ppolg/Mtb_termseq/README.md

 #### Mtb_perdistance.R
 Distribution of TTS Scores and RT scores throughout TTSs.
 Additional data for subgroups of these terminators.
-Figure 4A and 4D, Supplementary Figures XYZ
+Figure 4A and 4D

 #### Mtb_plotdepth.R
 Nucleotide occupancy heatmaps and aggregate plot (for legibility) around TTSs (called from term-seq data), based on RNAseq coverage.
 Shows changes in read-through between different timepoints after induction of Rho depletion.
 Also for various subsets of data.
-Figures 4C and 4F, Supplementary Figures XYZ
+Figures 4C and 4F, Supplementary Figures 5,6

 #### Mtb_pvalues.R
 Statistical significance analysis.
 Heatmaps visualising different q-value and TTS-Score and/or RT Score cutoffs.